-- · Always try to be in the best possible position to see what is happening. - · Try to be in line with the centre circle whenever the Centre steps in to take the centre pass. - · During play, try to be in line or slightly ahead of the player with the ball. - · While play is in your co-umpire's half, position yourself at their transverse line. - · Keep off the court except as needed for moving to and from the goal line (i.e. it's okay to cut the corner). - · When play is in the Goal Circle area, it is likely that your best position will be behind the Goal Line and on the same side of the Goal Post as the player with the ball.
-Beware of being too close to the Goal Post as you look up, you will miss what happens at ground level. - · Keep your shoulders facing the court both while moving and when you are stationary.
+- · Always try to be in the best possible position to see what is happening. - Try to be between the centre circle and the transverse line whenever the centre steps in to take the pass going your way. - · During play, try to be in line or slightly ahead of the player with the ball. - · While play is in your co-umpire's half, position yourself at their transverse line. - · Keep off the court except if you need to take a toss-up or when heading to centre third after a goal is scored for next centre pass. - · When play is in the goal circle area, it is likely that your best position will be behind the goal line and on the same side of the goal post as the player with the ball.
+Beware of being too close to the goal post as you look up, you will miss what happens at ground level. - · Keep your shoulders facing the court both while moving and when you are stationary.